-Those on the LEISURE option will journey back to Puerto Ayora.
-You'll make a stop at a local coffee farm on the way there - where you'll have the chance to see what it's like trying to make a living in the highlands.
-After light refreshments, you'll head off to the Hotel Ikala for two nights.
-Free afternoon and evening.
-After 8 very busy days on the Integrity, take this time now to unwind a bit by the hotel pool and find your land legs again.
-This is a good opporutinty to get to know the people side of Galapagos.
-Farmers, shop keepers, restaurant owners, off-duty guides and crew, mothers and fathers, children in school uniforms all trying to get by on this remote archipelago, so far from the rest of the world.
+After 8 very busy days on the Samba, take the time now to unwind a bit, find your land legs again and get to know the people side of Galapagos.
+Farmers, shop keepers, restaurant owners, mothers and fathers, children in school uniforms all trying to get by on this remote archipelago, so far from the rest of the world.
 These next two days will give you a chance to mingle, to see what life is all about in Galapagos - where we lived for 4 years.

 Those of you staying on with the full CNH Tours Active Galapagos trip will take the trip over the Puerto Ayora and check into your comfortable, well-located hotel.
 You'll have a free afternoon to explore this quirky town at your leisure.
 Why not see if you can catch a game of "Ecuavolley"?